Smartsheet (NYSE:SMAR) Issues FY 2023 Earnings Guidance

-In other news, insider Jolene Lau Marshall sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
-The shares were sold at an average price of $31.77, for a total transaction of $158,850.00.
+In other news, insider Jolene Lau Marshall sold 5,000 shares of the company’s stock in a transaction dated Friday, July 1st.
+The stock was sold at an average price of $31.77, for a total value of $158,850.00.
+Following the completion of the transaction, the insider now owns 17,597 shares of the company’s stock, valued at $559,056.69.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In related news, insider Jolene Lau Marshall sold 5,000 shares of the stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $31.77, for a total transaction of $158,850.00.
 Following the completion of the transaction, the insider now directly owns 17,597 shares of the company’s stock, valued at $559,056.69.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Smartsheet news, insider Jolene Lau Marshall sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, July 1st.
-The shares were sold at an average price of $31.77, for a total transaction of $158,850.00.
-Following the completion of the sale, the insider now directly owns 17,597 shares of the company’s stock, valued at $559,056.69.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, Director Elena Gomez sold 6,250 shares of the company’s stock in a transaction that occurred on Monday, August 15th.
-The shares were sold at an average price of $37.39, for a total transaction of $233,687.50.
-Following the sale, the director now directly owns 6,003 shares of the company’s stock, valued at $224,452.17.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, Director Elena Gomez sold 6,250 shares of the stock in a transaction that occurred on Monday, August 15th.
+The shares were sold at an average price of $37.39, for a total value of $233,687.50.
+Following the transaction, the director now directly owns 6,003 shares of the company’s stock, valued at $224,452.17.
 The disclosure for this sale can be found here.
-Insiders sold 23,279 shares of company stock valued at $765,014 over the last three months.
-Insiders own 4.58% of the company’s stock.
+Insiders sold a total of 34,633 shares of company stock valued at $1,189,937 over the last 90 days.
+Company insiders own 4.58% of the company’s stock.

 Hedge Funds Weigh In On Smartsheet

-A number of hedge funds have recently modified their holdings of the company.
-United Capital Financial Advisers LLC boosted its holdings in Smartsheet by 7.3% in the 1st quarter.
-United Capital Financial Advisers LLC now owns 11,270 shares of the company’s stock worth $617,000 after buying an additional 770 shares during the period.
-PNC Financial Services Group Inc. boosted its holdings in Smartsheet by 8.1% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 10,683 shares of the company’s stock worth $585,000 after buying an additional 803 shares during the period.
-Raymond James & Associates boosted its holdings in Smartsheet by 4.5% in the 1st quarter.
-Raymond James & Associates now owns 19,514 shares of the company’s stock worth $1,069,000 after buying an additional 845 shares during the period.
-Advisors Asset Management Inc. boosted its holdings in Smartsheet by 39.1% in the 1st quarter.
-Advisors Asset Management Inc. now owns 3,212 shares of the company’s stock worth $176,000 after buying an additional 903 shares during the period.
-Finally, Cambridge Investment Research Advisors Inc. boosted its holdings in Smartsheet by 10.2% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 16,949 shares of the company’s stock worth $928,000 after buying an additional 1,567 shares during the period.
-90.24% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SMAR.
+Capital World Investors raised its position in Smartsheet by 11.2% during the first quarter.
+Capital World Investors now owns 15,316,599 shares of the company’s stock valued at $839,084,000 after purchasing an additional 1,542,891 shares during the period.
+Goldman Sachs Group Inc. raised its position in Smartsheet by 81.6% during the second quarter.
+Goldman Sachs Group Inc. now owns 2,808,651 shares of the company’s stock valued at $88,276,000 after purchasing an additional 1,262,177 shares during the period.
+Royal Bank of Canada raised its position in Smartsheet by 386.3% during the first quarter.
+Royal Bank of Canada now owns 278,420 shares of the company’s stock valued at $15,252,000 after purchasing an additional 221,173 shares during the period.
+Washington Harbour Partners LP purchased a new stake in Smartsheet during the first quarter valued at approximately $12,052,000.
+Finally, State Street Corp raised its position in Smartsheet by 4.3% during the second quarter.
+State Street Corp now owns 1,983,010 shares of the company’s stock valued at $62,326,000 after purchasing an additional 82,151 shares during the period.
+90.24% of the stock is owned by institutional investors.

 Smartsheet Company Profile